-The immune system produces antibodies during infection .
+The immune system produces antibodies during the infection.
 This generally provides lifelong immunity.

 This means that it is rare to have more than one episode of mononucleosis.

-The epstein-barr virus is part of the herpes family, which contains 7 other viruses that infect humans.
+The Epstein-Barr virus is part of the herpes family, containing seven other viruses that infect humans.

 Other viruses that can cause illness include HIV, cytomegalovirus, rubella, and hepatitis.

-This virus is very common throughout the world, which means that an individual is likely to contract it at some point in their life.
+This virus is widespread throughout the world, which means that an individual is likely to contract it at some point in their life.

-However, the virus usually causes very mild symptoms or no symptoms in children.
+However, the virus usually causes very mildly or no symptoms in children.

-This means that you can catch it even sharing a glass with an infected person.
+This means that you can catch it even by sharing a glass with an infected person.

 Infectious mononucleosis is often referred to as the “kissing disease.”

-This is because kissing is the main method of transmission of the epstein-barr virus in young adults and adolescents.
+This is because kissing is the primary method of transmission of the Epstein-Barr virus in young adults and adolescents.

-Infectious mononucleosis is caused by the Epstein-Barr virus or cytomegalovirus, which are members of the herpes simplex virus family.
+Infectious mononucleosis is caused by the Epstein-Barr virus or cytomegalovirus, members of the herpes simplex virus family.

-When children are infected with the virus, they generally do not experience any noticeable symptoms.
+When children are infected, they generally do not experience any noticeable symptoms.

-However, uninfected adolescents and young adults who come into contact with the virus can develop infectious mononucleosis in nearly 50 percent of exposures.
+However, uninfected adolescents and young adults who contract the virus can develop infectious mononucleosis in nearly 50 percent of exposures.

-One or more of the following symptoms commonly occurs in about a week or so.
+One or more of the following symptoms commonly occur in about a week.